By Simon Gould

 Start lying flat down with your hands behind your neck.
 Squeeze up as in the photo.
 Don’t push with your hands and don’t go too high.
 Try for 20 reps and feel the squeeze in your abdominal muscles (rectus abdominas).

-That may seem a lot but doing only 1 set for each exercise it won't take you long.
+That may seem a lot but doing only 1 set for each exercise won’t take you long.
 It should take you 45 minutes to 1 hour.
 There are many ways to do each exercise shown and the important thing is to stay safe and concentrate on moving the weight slowly to fully work the muscles.
 A gym is the best place to do these and they usually have treadmills too so it may be worth joining one.
+Another thing you could add to your routine is adding weights while running on your treadmill.

 The benefits of doing these exercises will be a toning of your muscles and physique.
 Women don’t need to be concerned about having too much muscle as your body doesn’t produce testosterone so your physique won’t get too large.
 By doing this strength training you will be doing exactly what the CDC says and you’ll get many health benefits and you’ll feel better for it.